expo/expo/docs/versions/unversioned/sdk/permissions.md

 Returns a `Promise` that is resolved with the information about the permissions, including status, expiration and scope (if it applies to the permission type).
 Top-level `status` and `expires` keys stores combined info of each component permission that is asked for.
-If any permission resulted in negative result than that negative result is propagated here, that means top-level values are positive only if all component values are positive.
+If any permission resulted in a negative result, then that negative result is propagated here; that means top-level values are positive only if all component values are positive.

 Examples `[...componentsValues] => topLevelStatus`:
 * `[granted, denied, granted] => denied`